chatmail/provider-db/_providers/example.com.md

 # example.com doesn't exist :/

 This provider doesn't really exist, so you can't use it.
-But if you could, you could find steps on this page on how to configure it for Delta Chat.
+But if you could, you could find steps on this page on how to configure it.

 If you need an email provider, maybe take a look at [this list](https://providers.delta.chat)!